-Walking and hiking are popular activities on Mallorca, which boasts some excellent signposted routes in the UNESCO World Heritage Site Tramuntana mountain range.
-Palma is also an easy city to walk around, being compact and with several pedestrianized shopping areas.
+Walking and hiking are popular activities in Mallorca, which boasts some excellent signposted routes in the UNESCO World Heritage Site Tramuntana mountain range.
+Palma is also an easy city to walk around, being compact and with several pedestrianised shopping areas.

 Are you an expat living in Mallorca?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Mallorca.
 Please contact us if you'd like to contribute.